Lihat Artikel Lainnya

 • Full costing, or absorption costing, includes all direct and indirect costs, making it ideal for external financial reporting and accurate product pricing.

-• The advantages of variable costing focus on changing production costs for better decision-making, while full costing offers a complete view by including all overheads for improved pricing and budgeting.
+• The advantages of variable costing focus on changing production costs for better decision-making, while absorption costing offers a complete view by including all overheads for improved pricing and budgeting.

 • Both full costing and variable costing have disadvantages, including inaccurate costs, unsuitable pricing, and challenges with inventory and cost allocation.